JeffreyRiggle/my-site/content/blog/building-a-discord-bot/index.md

 ## Choosing a library

 I wrote this server in Node.js because I wanted the path of least resistence.
-By this point in my career basically everything had shifted to JavaScript and taking the time to setup a proper C# or Java server required a bit more effort than just creating someting in node.
-Since I needed to interact with discord I did a quick search of what was available and found [discord.js](https://discord.js.org/).
-In an all to typical pattern for me I spent just enough time looking to find the popular option for the problem I had.
-I did not consider any alternatives and spend the bare minimum amount of time to figure out what I needed to get started.
-The result of this is I build a system that ignored most of what the library I was pulling in had to offer.
+By this point in my career I was completely preoccupied with JavaScript.
+Taking the time to setup a proper C# or Java server required more effort than creating someting in Node.
+To interact with discord I did a quick search and found [discord.js](https://discord.js.org/).
+As is typical, I spent the bare minimum amount of time to find the popular library.
+I did not consider any alternatives and learned the bare minimum about the library.
+The result, I build a system that ignored most of what the library I was pulling in had to offer.

 The way I used the library was to subscribe to any message on all channels for the server in question.
-Then I would parse each message.
+At this point Robit would parse each message.
 If the message happened to start with `!robit` the server would proceed to process the message.
-Now much has changed since I last looked at this project but it appears that much of what I did was supported by default with the concept of [commands](https://discordjs.guide/legacy/slash-commands/advanced-creation) in discord.js.
+Much has changed since I last looked at this project.
+Much of what I did was supported by default with the concept of [commands](https://discordjs.guide/legacy/slash-commands/advanced-creation) in discord.js.
 A little more time spent researching and I could have narrowed the surface area of my backend even more.

 ## Running the server

-This is another project where the runtime of the project changed overtime.
-My like other projects I had the entire configuation of this application was determined by a single JSON configuration file.
+This is another project where the supported runtime of the project changed overtime.
+Much like my like other projects, the entire configuation of this application was determined by a single JSON file.
 This configuration file had all of the permissions, actions, etc defined inside of it.
-At the start of the project this would only run on a local machine and assumed you would run the program using node and passing in the configuration file.
+In the beginning, this would only run on a local machine and assumed you would run the program using node while passing in the configuration file.

 ```bash
 > node main.js myconfig.json
 ```

-Just looking at how I handled that is a bit humorous to me.
+Looking at how I handled the agrument processing is a bit humorous to me.

 ```javascript
 let configFile;